KevinVallesSalas/collectionlog-calculator/README.md

      - The backend (if needed) at `http://localhost:8000`

 ## Live Demo
-You can access a live version of the Collection Log App at: [https://collection-log-advisor.onrender.com/](https://collection-log-advisor.onrender.com/)
+You can access a live version of the Collection Log App at: [https://collection-log-advisor.onrender.com/](https://collection-log-advisor.onrender.com/) (The app might take up to a minute to load after periods of inactivity)

-## Contributing
-Feel free to submit issues or contribute to the project by creating pull requests!